SAP-samples/cloud-extension-s4hana-business-process/mission/develop-serverless/README.md

 ## Requirements

-* A working instance of Event Mesh.
+* A working instance of SAP Event Mesh.
 * A working instance of a Destination Service.
 * A queue has been set up for receiving messages sent by the cf application
 * Subscription for Extension Center